kahnvex/endpoints/api-reference.md

 ## method.send()

-Makes the request and returns a promise.
+Makes the request and returns a [Q Promise](https://github.com/kriskowal/q).